sanjaikumar8248/sanhasher/README.md

 How to use:
 - command: python3 sanhasher.py

-Use your wordlists to crack
+Use your wordlists to crack or use a sample wordlist to do sample checking.....

 Educational & offline use only.